eliotsykes/dan-todo/GUIDE.md

 bin/ember serve
 ```

+Consider briefly documenting `bin/ember` in your application's README for reference for your future self.

-Commit the new `bin/ember` script to your repo.
+Commit the changes we've made to your repo.

 ## Ember at the front, Rails at the back